usachdeva/Weather-App/README.md

 WHEN the user click on the button of the city,
 THEN the weather of the city will be shown,
 AND the cards for the city weather will be shown for different days.
+WHEN the user search the new city,
+THEN a new button is added to the search history.
 ```

 ## links